-In May 2020, our board of directors granted an aggregate of 1,216 restricted stock units ("RSUs") to officers and employees pursuant to the 2013 Plan with a per share fair value of \$15.51.
+In May 2020, our board of directors granted an aggregate of 1,216,000 RSUs to officers and employees pursuant to the 2013 Plan with a per share fair value of \$15.51.
 The RSUs vest and settle upon the satisfaction of both a service condition and a liquidity event condition.
 The service condition for the awards is satisfied over four years.
 The liquidity event condition is satisfied upon the occurrence of a qualifying event, defined as the effectiveness of an initial public offering or the consummation of a change of control transaction.
-Beginning with the satisfaction of the liquidity event condition, we expect to record share-based compensation expense for the RSUs using the accelerated attribution method, net of forfeitures, based on the grant date fair value of the RSUs and over the remaining service periods.
-In aggregate, we expect to recognize approximately \$19 million of expense related to the RSUs, prior to the impact of forfeitures, over a weighted-average requisite service period of approximately four years.
+The qualifying event occurred on August 5, 2020 with the completion of our IPO and the RSU's vest over the remaining service period of 4 years from the date of grant, subject to the continued employment of the employees.